 There are no age limits; we are able to check the eye health of young infants if you have a concern about your child's vision.
 You don't need to be an existing patient with us and there is no need to register.
 We treat both private an NHS patients.

 About our Optician

-Our Optician has over 30 years experience in the field and has worked for 16 years as the director of the contact lens clinic at the Leicester Royal Infirmary.
-He has been working for 8 years for the NHS in Peterborough monitoring Glaucoma.
-He has a wealth of experience in treating patients and their inividual needs.
+Our Optician has over 30 years experience in the field and has worked for 16 years as the director of the contact lens clinic at the Leicester Royal Infirmary and 8 years for the NHS in Peterborough monitoring Glaucoma.
+He has a wealth of experience in treating patients and their individual needs.